 1. What is a Music Visualizer?

-A music visualizer (also called an audio visualizer or spectrum visualizer) is software that generates animated graphics synchronized to audio.
+A music visualizer (also called an audio visualizer, audio visualiser, or spectrum visualizer) is software that generates animated graphics synchronized to audio.
 The visuals react in real-time to properties of the sound, creating a dynamic visual representation of music.

 - Music Visualizer (noun)